kevinvanhove/angular-structure-styleguide/README.md

 In a view based development strategy, on navigating to a certain route, a html view loads with a controller that contains the code for that entire view.
 This is an angular development strategy that is not a recommendation though i see it in many applications, even very big applications.
 The problem is that as the view grows in complexity, the controller follows suite, making it difficult to maintain and expand this section of the application.

+##### Code example
+The router loads the templateUrl and the controller, associating both the view with the controller.

 ```javascript
 (function() {
 	'use strict';